DataDog/integrations-core/ntp/README.md

 ### Configuration

-The Agent enables the NTP check by default, but if you want to configure the check yourself, edit the file `ntp.d/conf.yaml` in the `conf.d/` folder at the root of your Agent's directory.
+The Agent enables the NTP check by default, but if you want to configure the check yourself, edit the file `ntp.d/conf.yaml` in the `conf.d/` folder at the root of your Agent's configuration directory.
 See the [sample ntp.d/conf.yaml][2] for all available configuration options:

 ```
 init_config: